-- Store clutter such as items that are haphazardly arranged or stacked can cause a fall if they end up on the floor.
+- Store clutter, such as haphazardly arranged or stacked items, can cause a fall if they end up on the floor.

-- Lack of grocery store mats that are slip-proof around produce isles can lead to an accident.
+- Lack of slip-proof grocery store mats around produce isles can lead to an accident.

-- Stores that have carpeting that is bunched, cords strung across the floor or other hazards can cause a trip and fall.
+- Stores with bunched carpeting, cords strung across the floor, or other hazards can cause a trip and fall.

-- Lack of OSHA standards that protect workers from slip, trip and fall accidents leave companies liable for injuries.
+- The lack of OSHA standards that protect workers from slip, trip, and fall accidents leaves companies liable for injuries.

-- Loose handrails or carpeting as well as poor lighting on stairs can cause a slip or trip and fall accident.
+- Loose handrails or carpeting and poor lighting on stairs can cause a slip or trip and fall accident.

 - Uneven flooring in elevators that causes a trip hazard can lead to accidents.

-- Dangerous escalators in department stores can be caused by lack of inspection, missing teeth or bolts that stick out.
+- Dangerous escalators in department stores can be caused by a lack of inspection, missing teeth, or bolts that stick out.

 Following these steps can help you protect your claim for compensation if you are injured by a fall in a public or private location:

-- In the case of an injury that is severe, ask for medical attention.
+- In the case of a severe injury, ask for medical attention.

 - Complete an accident report, and inform the manager or other responsible individual of where and why the incident happened.

-- Try either looking for video cameras or asking a friend to take pictures of their location.
+- Try looking for video cameras or asking a friend to take pictures of their location.